 Jevons Paradox and AI

-Jevons paradox and AI is the rebound pattern in which cheaper, more efficient AI computation can increase total demand for model use, chips, data centers, electricity, and automated workflows instead of reducing the system's physical footprint.
+Jevons paradox and AI is the rebound pattern in which cheaper or more efficient AI computation lowers the effective price of model use, expands demand, and can increase total consumption of inference, chips, data-center capacity, electricity, cooling, and automated workflows.

 Definition

-Jevons paradox is an economic rebound effect: when a technology makes a resource more efficient to use, the effective price of using that resource can fall, causing total consumption to rise.
+Jevons paradox is the strong form of rebound: when a technology makes a resource more efficient to use, the effective price of using that resource can fall enough that total consumption rises rather than falls.
 In AI, the resource is not a single input.
 It can mean accelerator time, inference tokens, electricity, data-center capacity, engineering labor, API calls, or automated decision cycles.

 The AI version is simple: if a model becomes cheaper, faster, or more energy efficient per task, people and institutions may use it for many more tasks.
 Efficiency can lower barriers, expand markets, make new applications profitable, and turn occasional use into ambient infrastructure.

+Not every rebound is a paradox.
+If efficiency reduces per-unit resource use and some of the saving is spent on more activity, that is rebound.
+If the extra activity more than cancels the efficiency gain, that is backfire or a Jevons-style outcome.
 This does not mean efficiency is bad.
 It means efficiency alone should not be confused with absolute reduction.
-A system can become greener per query while consuming more total electricity because the number, size, and ambition of queries grow faster than efficiency improves.
+A system can be greener per query while consuming more total electricity if the number, size, and ambition of queries grow faster than efficiency improves.

 Origin